taimasuid/Twilio_SMS/README.md

 - A user can also look up draft versions of these text messages that have been saved, and click a button to actually send one of them to a number (which they provide at the time of sending).

 Additional details under “User Flows.”

+## Evaluation Criteria:

+- Learning & implementing new frameworks / languages
+- Speed / Resourcefulness
+- Working within a broad spec / autonomous decision making
+- Quality given the amount of time taken (it would be reasonable to submit a medium-quality solution that you were able to do quickly)

 ## Tooling: